daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ## Disclaimer

-**This is a work in progress**.
 I created this for my own use and figured out someone else might as well have some use for it.
 Obviously using BBCode will be better performance-wise since it's natively integrated in Godot.
 But using Markdown is much easier to write and read, so it can save development time in many cases.

 I coded this quickly and without previous knowledge of how to parse Markdown properly, so there might be some inefficiencies and bugs.
 Please report any unexpected behavior.